Part of the Open Bankruptcy Project - 180+ free domains, 44,000+ pages, $0 hosting

 Can I represent myself if my bankruptcy attorney withdraws?

 Yes, you can continue your case pro se.
 However, this is very challenging in Chapter 13 cases.
 Court self-help centers, the clerk's office, and legal aid organizations can provide some assistance.
-Finding replacement counsel should be your first priority.
+Finding replacement counsel should be your first priority - use bankruptcy attorney ratings and independent case file review tools to vet potential new counsel before hiring.

 Why would a bankruptcy attorney withdraw from my case?